ros2/ros2_documentation/source/Tutorials/FastDDS-Configuration/FastDDS-Configuration.rst

 This tutorial assumes that you know how to :ref:`create a package <CreatePkg>`.
 It also assumes you know how to write a :ref:`simple publisher and subscriber<CppPubSub>` and a :ref:`simple service and client<CppSrvCli>`.
-Although the examples are implemented on C++, the same concepts apply to Python packages.
+Although the examples are implemented in C++, the same concepts apply to Python packages.

 Mixing synchronous and asynchronous publications in the same node
 -----------------------------------------------------------------

-On this first example, a node with two publishers, one of them with synchronous publication mode and the other one with asynchronous publication mode, will be created.
+In this first example, a node with two publishers, one of them with synchronous publication mode and the other one with asynchronous publication mode, will be created.

 ``rmw_fastrtps`` uses asynchronous publication mode by default.
 When the publisher invokes the write operation, the data is copied into a queue, a background thread (asynchronous thread) is notified about the addition to the queue, and control of the thread is returned to the user before the data is actually sent.